silefort/clipper/README.md

 * Usage:

-Copy your "My Clipings.txt" file where clipper.py is Run
+Copy your "My Clippings.txt" file where clipper.py is Run

     python clipper.py